mazent/CY5677/README.md

-From [this](https://community.cypress.com/message/143227) post you can reach  a python [script](https://github.com/odwdinc/Cy_BleBridge) for the cy5677 dongle: it is quite different
+From [this](https://community.cypress.com/message/143227) post you can reach  a python [script](https://github.com/odwdinc/Cy_BleBridge) for the cy5677 dongle: it is quite different from this

-Here the serial port is managed by a thread: read and writes are serialized using queues:
-1. The command is posted to the command queue
-2. `run` sends the command to the dongle
-3. `run` reads the serial port, collects the data and pass them to `PROTO`
-4. `run` invokes `PROTO` and closes the command sending the replay to its queue

-You can override `notification` to receive notifications

 If you run the script, it scans for ble devices printing the list